 - Instructional methods: active learning techniques, flipped classrooms, group work, discussions, interactive lectures, etc.

 - Instructional design of courses or redesign of existing courses

 - Resources on specific teaching topics: teaching freshmen, classroom management, civility, teaching large classes, midterm feedback on teaching, etc.

 - Observations or videotaping and feedback

 - Hybridizing and applying educational technologies to achieve learning and course objectives

 Teaching Enhancement Plans

 Teaching Enhancement Plans (TEPs) are the result of a relatively formal consultation process in which faculty members meet with faculty development specialists to review and modify their teaching techniques and strategies—from planning the course right through grading student work.
 This process may take a few hours or an entire semester.
 The process is entirely confidential, as is the resulting report, though participating faculty members often choose to include the report in their teaching portfolios or even in their application for promotion or tenure.
 If you are interested in learning more about TEPs, send an email to CETL@uconn.edu.

-For more information, contact the Institute for Teaching and Learning at firstname.lastname@example.org.
+For more information, contact the Center for Excellence in Teaching and Learning at CETL@uconn.edu.